Pardhu448/ParthasarathiEdupally_Python/README.md

 ## Future extension

-Classes are designed to accomodate future extension to aggregate 'Process' class to get Eod transaction status considering past dates or range of dates also.
+Classes are designed to accomodate future extension to aggregate 'Process' objects for calculating Eod transaction status considering past dates or range of dates also.

+Also basic unit of computation is on pandas dataframes as it is effecient and can be parallelized with apply.